15 Nausea Causes (A Comprehensive Guide by GI Doctor)

 Nausea is one of the most common complaints during pregnancy.
 Up to 70% of pregnant women feel nauseous at some point during pregnancy (ref).
-It is thought to be due to the increase in pregnancy hormones such as estrogen and progesterone.
+It is thought to be due to increased pregnancy hormones such as estrogen and progesterone.

-Nausea (and vomiting) of pregnancy are more common in the morning (morning sickness).
-Fortunately, researchers found that there is a decreased risk of miscarriage in women who have nausea with pregnancy (ref).
+Nausea (and vomiting) during pregnancy are more common in the morning (morning sickness).
+Fortunately, researchers found a decreased risk of miscarriage in women who have nausea with pregnancy (ref).

-Nausea (& vomiting) of pregnancy is more common with (ref) :
+Nausea (& vomiting) during pregnancy is more common with (ref) :

 - Younger women.

 - Women with a previous history of motion sickness.